AustinPriesel-Skillable/DPAI-170-accagntcaifrntr/Spectra-cloudslice/Labguides/Usecase 09/Usecase09.md

     ![](https://raw.githubusercontent.com/technofocus-pte/accagntcaifrntr/refs/heads/main/Spectra-cloudslice/Labguides/Usecase%2009/media/image51.png)

-4. We have Zava data in scripts/customization.
+5. We have Zava data in scripts/customization.
 Let's create a product index in Azure AI Search.
 Switch to the scripts/ folder and run the
     command:

-    +++cd scripts/+++

     +++python 2-add-product-index.py+++

+    >[!Alert] You may need to fill out **env variables** in the created new **.env file**.

     ![](https://raw.githubusercontent.com/technofocus-pte/accagntcaifrntr/refs/heads/main/Spectra-cloudslice/Labguides/Usecase%2009/media/image52.png)

     ![](https://raw.githubusercontent.com/technofocus-pte/accagntcaifrntr/refs/heads/main/Spectra-cloudslice/Labguides/Usecase%2009/media/image53.png)

-5. This will first run an RBAC update script to give this user the right roles and access to make updates.
+7. This will first run an RBAC update script to give this user the right roles and access to make updates.

-6. Then it should upload 49 products to a zava-products index with semantic search, in Azure AI Search.
+8. Then it should upload 49 products to a zava-products index with semantic search, in Azure AI Search.

     ![](https://raw.githubusercontent.com/technofocus-pte/accagntcaifrntr/refs/heads/main/Spectra-cloudslice/Labguides/Usecase%2009/media/image54.png)